naojsoft/g2remote/operation.md

     $ g2connect -f config.yml
     ```

-    Use the 'a' command to show the 2-factor authentication code.
+    Use the "a" command to show the 2-factor authentication code.
 You
     will likely need to TYPE the code into the other command shell (cut
     and paste does not seem to work on some platforms).

     The 2FA code changes every minute or so, so if you wait too long to
-    type the code, you may need to use the 'a' command again as
+    type the code, you may need to use the "a" command again as
     necessary to get another code.
 (If the connection times
     out before you can get the code entered, just initiate another
     connection and try again).